 Here at Kalamazoo, we have a little secret that makes our holiday hosting much easier.
 No matter the temperature outside, we always save at least a dish or two for our “outdoor ovens” – either our grills or pizza ovens.
 Depending on the size of our celebrations, cooking outdoors either helps us make more dishes or keeps the indoor kitchen open for socializing, with less mess and heat.
-Our Hybrid Fire Grill is uniquely designed for convection-like air circulation – making roasting and baking possible outdoors.
-Read on for our tips on using your grill or pizza oven as your main holiday cooking appliance!
+Our Hybrid Fire Grill in particular is uniquely designed for convection-like air circulation – making roasting and baking possible outdoors.
+Our Shokunin Kamado Grill is also wonderful for baking and roasting over long periods of time.
+Read on for our tips on using your grill or pizza oven as your main holiday cooking appliance.

 Using Your Grill as an Oven

 If your outdoor grill is a Kalamazoo Hybrid Fire Grill, you’re in luck.
 Kalamazoo’s superior design includes a deep firebox that creates more space for air circulation, resulting in an even heat that mimics a convection oven – ideal for roasting and baking!
 We find the grill to be superior to an indoor oven for many roasting applications.
-With a grill, you can combine direct and indirect grilling techniques and use wood smoke to create unbeatable flavors that you could never achieve indoors.
+You can combine direct and indirect grilling techniques and use wood smoke to create unbeatable flavors that you could never achieve indoors.

 No Kalamazoo grill at home?
 Any gas grill can also function as an oven, so long as you use the right tools and master the techniques of indirect grilling.
 Temperature control is the biggest challenge, so make sure your built-in thermometer is working well.
 If not, replace it or use a probe thermometer – and be diligent about checking it.